Mr. II

 Joseph Mbilinyi (born 1 May 1972), known for his stage names Mr. II, Sugu and 2-proud, is a Tanzanian politician, human rights activist and rapper.
 He was a Mbeya Urban elected member of Parliament from 2010 to 2020.

-Mr. II was stems from Mbeya in Southern highlands Tanzania, started to rap in 1990, in his youth when he was still in school.
-His inspirations were Ice Cube, Niggaz With Attitude and above all Tupak Shakur.
-Mr. II was the first Tanzanian rap artist to have major success with his music.
-Through his music and language he expresses and addresses politics, social inequalities and other problems that affected Tanzanians.
-Most would consider his music as a voice for the voiceless, his brand of rap is soulful, lyrical, rhythmical and from the heart.
-This is because Mr. II is not afraid to tell it like it is, undertaking sensitive issues of concern to many Tanzanians such as democracy, child prostitution, police brutality and corruption.
+Biography

-He became so popular that his music reached audiences even in rural areas where rap had not been heard before.
-Due to the quality of his music and the message in his music, older people were more acceptance to his music and contributed to making him the first Tanzanian rapper to have a mainstream hit.
-Also making Mr II the M-Net Best Male Artist Grammy Award Winner for Tanzania in 2001.
-Mr. II is the African Great Lakes region's most popular Bongo Flava icon, and through this genre he was able to make a difference and create opportunities for the youth.
+Mr. II stems from Mbeya in Southern highlands Tanzania, and started to rap in 1990 in his youth when he was still in school.

 Style and message

 Sugu, which loosely translates to 'Stubborn' or 'Hard', has been just that in terms of his popular longevity.
 With over a decade of success, Sugu has maintained his rebellious persona as a social outcast.
 Performing in Swahili, Sugu addresses social issues that plague both urban and rural peoples in the African Great Lakes region.
 His socially conscious lyrics touch on issues ranging from prostitution to immigration to the plight of street children.
-Examples of his politically charged music is apparent in the songs Hali Halisi, (real situation) in which he depicts the struggles of street life, and the oppressive conditions of the government, prisons, and judicial system.
+Examples of his politically charged music is apparent in the songs Hali Halisi,State of Bongo Hip Hop/ Hali ya Bongo Flava (real situation) in which he depicts the struggles of street life, and the oppressive conditions of the government, prisons, and judicial system.